charliewahl/FloodRiskAnalysis/README.md

 # Required data

-   * Copernicus Landuse Data in Riesa: Urban Atlas LCLU 2018 provides reliable high resolution land use and land cover Data in vector format for the              reference year 2018 (https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018)
+   * Copernicus Landuse Data in Riesa: Urban Atlas LCLU 2018 provides reliable high resolution land use and land cover Data in vector format for the              reference year 2018 (https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018). !
+In order to download Data from the Website you have to create an account beforehand. !
    * Vector Data for visualizing areas with different risks during flood events in Riesa: OpenStreetMap Data Extracts from GeoFabrik                              (https://download.geofabrik.de/europe/germany/sachsen.html)
    * High resolution Raster Data for Riesa: Digitiales Geländemodell (DGM1) with a grid ize of 2 km x 2 km and a resolution of 1 m x 1 m, !free to download!
      (https://www.geodaten.sachsen.de/downloadbereich-digitale-hoehenmodelle-4851.html)